 As businesses generate massive amounts of data, analytics has become a game-changer for operations and supply chain management.
 Decisions that were once based on intuition are now driven by insights derived from data.

-An Operations Analytics course introduces professionals to the tools and techniques needed to make informed, data-backed decisions.
+An Operations Analytics Course introduces professionals to the tools and techniques needed to make informed, data-backed decisions.
 Core areas often include:

 - Predictive Modelling: Anticipating demand, identifying risks, and optimising inventory through advanced statistical models.